The Unmissable Sales Page Review · $495 AUD · 5 business days

 Permission to be bloody brilliant

 Every reel you've sweated over.
 Every email you've rewritten four times.
 Every podcast episode, every lead magnet, every post you've agonised about hitting publish on.
+All of it is pointing here.

 If this page isn't carrying its weight, your entire funnel is building an audience you cannot monetise.
-Which is, frankly, depressing as hell.

-Most of the pages I review are three-quarters of the way there.
+Most pages I review are three-quarters of the way there.
 The bones are good.
 The offer is good.
 The woman behind it is genuinely brilliant.
-It's the rest doing all the damage — the headline that describes instead of desires, the opening that buries the hook, the social proof in the wrong place, the missing sentence that would have changed everything.
+It's the rest doing the damage — the headline that describes instead of desires, the opening that buries the hook, the missing sentence that would've changed everything.
+That's exactly what I'm here to find.
+And I always find it.

-Fix My Page →
+Fix my page →

 It's me reading every section through the lens of a decade of sales psychology, conversion rate optimisation, copywriting, and consumer behaviour.
 Some of what I'm scanning for: